-The schedule below is based on the current Washington D.C. time which is my time zone.
-I’m starting with Isha because before that people are usually busy with iftaar, putting kids to bed, etc. I personally prefer 30 minute intervals because that works better for my focus but you can adjust according to yours:
+The schedule below is based on the Washington D.C. time, which is my time zone.
+I’m starting with Isha because before that people are usually busy with iftaar, putting kids to bed, etc. I personally prefer 30 minutes intervals because that works better for my focus but you can adjust according to yours:

 10:00 PM: Pray Isha and taraweeh

 10:45 PM: Make du’a (focus more in your dominant language)